cybr-coder/Calculator/README.md

 ### What I learned

-- I learnt the HTML data attribute and it corresponding dataset property in JavaScript in the course of this project
-- I learnt a whole lot about CSS grid when I was designing the layout of my calculator.
-- I learnt other DOM manipulation methods I didn't know earlier.
+- HTML Global Attributes
+- CSS Grid layout
+- CSS Variables
+- Advanced DOM Manipulation
-- I leart the .matches() method and the target property.
+- .matches() method and the .target property.

 To see how you can add code snippets, see below:

 ### Continued development
-- Start coding logic with javascript.
 - Improve the look and feel of the project.
--
+- Add edge cases to the calculator functionality.

 ### Useful resources